aument-lang/aument/docs/architecture.md

 ### Function calls

-**Invariant:**

- * Native function calls "own" the reference to the arguments passed to them, unless the function wants to return them directly, the arguments **must** be dereferenced before returning.
+**Invariant:** Native function calls "own" the reference to the arguments passed to them, unless the function wants to return them directly, the arguments **must** be dereferenced before returning.
- * If a native function wants to return a value in the arguments passed into it, it must first **increase** its reference count and return it.

 ### Constants